-These gluten free Monster Cookies are nut free and gluten free, and make a healthier classic Halloween Cookie.
-Traditional Monster Cookies are flour free, made with peanut butter and oats, and these sub sunflower butter and cut the sugar way down.
+These gluten free Monster Cookies are nut free, and make a healthier classic Halloween Cookie.
+Flourless Monster Cookies are made with a base of oatmeal, coconut, and crispy brown rice cereal.
+Don’t forget the fun colored chocolate pieces!

 We love cookies in this house.